KodeIva/Console-Finances/README.md

 ## Description

-In this project I am creating codes to calculate different financial data for a company:
+In this project I am creating codes to calculate different financial data for a company.
+The required data is:
  - Total Months
  - Total Amount
+ - Average Change
+ - Greatest Increase
+ - Greatest Decrease